On Clarity in Performance Reporting

 • and which questions require justification or defence

-Once a visual structure is agreed, it becomes difficult to challenge within the reporting cycle.
+Once a visual structure is agreed, it becomes difficult to challenge within the execution cycle.
 Analysts and business owners rarely feel authorised to change layout or structure period by period, even when the structure no longer serves understanding.

 As a result, when clarity is insufficient, effort does not flow into redesigning the visual architecture.
 It flows into commentary.